carsoncole/scout-popcorn/README.md

 This application uses Sqlite.
 Under heavier concurrant requests, it may be advisable to use a more robust database.

+### Config

+In application.rb, you can set the following:

+- config.application_name = 'Corn Cub'
+- config.allow_for_multiple_units = false

+## How to

+This application can be used for one or many Scout units.

+### Features

+Deposits will result in notification emails being sent out to the Treasurer email address on a Unit.

 ## Author / License

 Corn Cub was developed by Carson Cole.
 It is free to use and be modified as you see fit.
 It uses the GNU GENERAL PUBLIC LICENSE.